The Ultimate Guide to Managing Remote Workers

 The result of these new developments is a workforce that’s more mobile and less centered on physical location.
 Small businesses, in particular, now have the tools they need to efficiently communicate with and manage workers, no matter what kind of role they have, where they’re located or how much they happen to travel.

 This is especially important today since, with the labor market as tight as it is, workers are more inclined to switch jobs when they spy a better opportunity and often base their job satisfaction at least partly on the tools their employers provide.
 Employees, after all, are also consumers.
-They don’t see any reason why they should enjoy simple-to-use mobile apps at home and clunky, outdated products at work.
+They don’t see why they should enjoy simple-to-use mobile apps at home and clunky, outdated products at work.

 That may sound like a challenge, but in truth, it’s good news for small companies.
 Today, even businesses with a handful of employees can afford to make use of the latest communications tools.
 Consequently, they now have opportunities they never had before in terms of hiring, sales, distribution, product design and production.
 If the most talented product manager happens to live 500 miles away from headquarters, moving them may not be necessary.
 When a customer has an emergency, they can reach their sales executive right away through a smartphone.
 When the factory discovers a flaw in a product, production managers can huddle with the design team, no matter how far-flung the team members may be.